 - Drug manufacturing requires deionized water.
 The lack of impurities prevents undesirable chemical reactions.

-- As a final rinse in cleaning glassware, deionized water prevents water spots.
+- It’s great as a final rinse in cleaning glassware, deionized water prevents water spots.

 - Both distilled and deionized water find use in lead-acid batteries, as the low level of impurities protects against cell corrosion.
 Deionized water is a superior option for this purpose.
 For the same reason, coolants systems also use it.